01 of 10

 Each bottle of Johnnie Walker Blue Label comes in its own silk-lined box, with a certificate of authenticity and a unique serial number.
 Luxury, exclusivity, and quality are implied by the presentation, and the contents of this bottle do not disappoint.

-On the nose, Johnnie Walker Blue Label offers up nosegay of floral notes, dried lavender, roses and ranunculus predominate.
-Notes of leather, raisin, lemon peel, Seville orange and pipe tobacco emerge with time.
+On the nose, Johnnie Walker Blue Label offers up a nosegay of floral notes, dried lavender, roses, and ranunculus predominate.
+Notes of leather, raisin, lemon peel, Seville orange, and pipe tobacco emerge with time.

 Body and Palate

 Johnnie Walker Blue Label is a rich, full-bodied, and mouth-coating whisky.
 Dried plum, tobacco, cedar wood shingles, and hints of toffee are at the forefront of this whisky.
 As it caresses the palate, orange marmalade, rose petal, and brown sugar flavors peek out from behind a curtain of soft smoke.

 On the finish, Johnnie Walker Blue Label delivers what every super-premium Scotch whisky should: complexity and elegance intertwined.
 Big smoke notes emerge to clear the earlier fruit notes off of the palate with more cedar and tea spice notes at the end.
 This is a long, lingering finish that true whisky enthusiasts will find immensely satisfying.